Baked African Sweet Potato Chicken

 This chicken thigh recipe makes a hearty meal with lots of delicious spices, veggies, and crispy chicken.
 It’s the perfect not-too-spicy chicken dish that everyone is sure to love.
 The meat bakes along with other fresh ingredients like sweet potatoes, mangoes, tomatoes, and onions.
 Baking with the juicy and rich ingredients makes the perfect fall-apart tender chicken thighs with deliciously crispy skin.

-Baked African Sweet Potato Chicken is made with a combination of sweet and spicy flavors with chicken, mangoes, peanut butter, sweet potatoes, and cayenne.
+Baked African Sweet Potato Chicken is made with sweet and spicy flavors, chicken, mangoes, peanut butter, sweet potatoes, and cayenne.

 Yield 6 Servings